GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 The crystal for the clock can be placed on the top side (inside of the clock chip socket), or on the backside.
 The top side is preferred, but pay attention to the socket bridges.
 Verify before soldering.

 An angled header is used for connection of the back-up battery.
 Direct soldering of two wires to the board is not advised as is complicates the power off of the back-up battery.
-Two wires (red and black) are soldered to the battery, after which it is encapsuled in a heat shrink.\
+Two wires (red and black) are connected to the battery holder.
+>[!caution]
+>Direct soldering to the battery is **not** advised, as the battery can overheat and explode.

 Jumper J4 adds the option of using a 4K Eprom (2732) in the Model II.
 By default the 2 pins of the jumper are connected by a bridge.
 When using a 2732 break the bridge and connect pin 1 to a wire running to the select (external A11 source) for the upper 16K address space of the Eprom.

 <img width="300" src="https://github.com/user-attachments/assets/534c5de8-7063-4cd5-b5f0-20063a6e1d45" />